Having Strong Online Passwords is the First Defense for Your Sensitive Personal Information

 The first thing to consider when creating a new password is its length.

-Your new password should also be complex.
+Your new password should be complex.

 Don't simply use the names of your kids or pets or the street you live on.
 These are the first things someone trying to access your information will try.
 Birthdays and anniversary dates are also a bad idea.

 Use a password generator if you need help.

 If you need some help, there are a number of great password creation programs out there that will assist you in coming up with a strong, secure password.
 It's free and completely anonymous.
 Symantec's Secure Password Generator is a great option.
 Keep in mind that these passwords will be very difficult to remember, so it might be better to create your own using the sentence example from above.